Nurses at 2 NYC hospitals return to work as deal ends strike

-NEW YORK (AP) — Two New York City hospitals have reached a tentative contract agreement with thousands of striking nurses that ends this week's walkout that disrupted patient care, officials announced Thursday.
+NEW YORK (AP) — Thousands of nurses at two New York City hospitals ended a three-day strike Thursday after reaching a tentative contract agreement that union officials said offers better working conditions, in addition to pay raises.

+The tentative deals at Mount Sinai Hospital, in Manhattan, and Montefiore Medical Center, in the Bronx, include raises totaling 19% over three years.
+Nurses began returning to work at both hospitals Thursday morning, with Gov. Kathy Hochul greeting returning nurses at Mount Sinai just before dawn.

-The nurses, represented by the New York State Nurses Association, walked out early Monday after negotiations with management ran aground at Mount Sinai Hospital, in Manhattan, and Montefiore Medical Center, in the Bronx.
-Each has over 1,000 beds and 3,500 or more union nurses.
+The nurses, represented by the New York State Nurses Association, walked out early Monday after negotiations with management ran aground.
+Each hospital has over 1,000 beds and 3,500 or more union nurses.

-Nurses began returning to work at both hospitals Thursday morning, with New York Gov. Kathy Hochul greeting returning nurses at Mount Sinai just before dawn.

-Hochul, a Democrat, said that with the new three-year contract, "they’ll receive a well-deserved 19% pay increase here.
-Also better benefits, higher wages for those with higher education, and again, a working environment that allows them to focus on patient care.”

-The agreements with both hospitals include concrete, enforceable staffing ratios, the union said.
+The agreements with the privately owned, nonprofit hospitals include concrete, enforceable staffing ratios, the union said.
 The agreement with Montefiore also included what the union described as community health improvements and nurse-student partnerships to recruit local nurses from the Bronx.

 “Through our unity and by putting it all on the line, we won enforceable safe staffing ratios at both Montefiore and Mount Sinai where nurses went on strike for patient care," NYSNA President Nancy Hagans said in a statement.
 "Today, we can return to work with our heads held high, knowing that our victory means safer care for our patients and more sustainable jobs for our profession.”

+Hochul, a Democrat, said the nurses will "receive a well-deserved 19% pay increase here.
+Also better benefits, higher wages for those with higher education, and again, a working environment that allows them to focus on patient care.”

-The privately owned, nonprofit hospitals say they have been grappling with a widespread nursing shortage that was exacerbated by the pandemic.
+The hospitals say they have been grappling with a widespread nursing shortage that was exacerbated by the pandemic.

 “Our bargaining team has been working around the clock with NYSNA’s leadership to come to an agreement,” Montefiore said in a statement.
 “From the outset, we came to the table committed to bargaining in good faith and addressing the issues that were priorities for our nursing staff.”